google-deepmind/sonnet/docs/sonnet.md

 * `data_format`: Optional string, one of "NCHW" or "NHWC".
 Specifies whether the channel dimension of the input and output is the last dimension.
     Default is `self._data_format`.
+* `custom_getter`: Callable or dictionary of callables to use as custom getters inside the module.
+If a dictionary, the keys correspond to regexes to match variable names.
+See the `tf.get_variable` documentation for information about the custom_getter API.

 ##### Returns: